PmaFynn/fynnfr/content/blog/noWifi.md

 the internet (originally I planned on writing about the reason why there currently is no internet but I guess it turned into something else lol).

+## Edit: 17.01.2025

+We still do not have wifi.

+However, my screen time has become humane again and I am reading more.
+The solution was truly just disallowing the domain.
+I have not reactivated it ever since disallowing it almost a month ago.